Chapman, Kenneth M. (Kenneth Milton)

 Transcript: 16 p. (on one microfilm reel)

-Collection Summary: An interview of Kenneth M. Chapman conducted by Sylvia Loomis on 1963 Dec.
-5 for the Archives of American Art.
+Collection Summary: An interview of Kenneth M. Chapman conducted on 1963 December 5, by Sylvia Loomis, for the Archives of American Art.

 Chapman speaks of his early career; moving to New Mexico; his interest in Indian art and working with Indian artists; his involvement with the Federal Art Project; the effect of the Federal Art Project on printmaking; and his opinions of the WPA.